webis-de/ecir25-child-safe-search/README.md

 # ECIR25 (Under Review): How Child-Friendly is Web Search?
 An Evaluation of Relevance vs. Harm

-This repository contains the code and the data for our evaluation for child-safe search.
-We compared three general and three child-oriented web search engines based on a new non-English evaluation corpus of 50 queries spanning personal, political, educational, and entertainment information needs of children.
-For each query, we annotate the search engines’ top-10 results with respect to relevance and potential harm—a child-friendly result should be relevant but harmless.
+This repository contains the code and the data for our evaluation for child-friendly search.
+We compare three general and three child-oriented web search engines based on a new non-English evaluation corpus of 50 queries spanning personal, political, educational, and entertainment information needs of children.
+For each query, we annotate the search engines’ top-10 results with respect to relevance and potential harm: a child-friendly result should be relevant but harmless.

 ## English  Version of our Dataset

-In the version for Double-Blind review, we include a DeepL translation of our non-English evaluation corpus to English.
+In the version for double-blind review, we include a DeepL translation of our non-English evaluation corpus to English.
 Upon acceptance, we will release the original non-English corpus (language omitted for double-blind review) and the DeepL translations.

 The structure of the dataset is:

 - [data/en/documents.jsonl.gz](data/en/documents.jsonl.gz): The documents.
 - [data/en/runs](data/en/runs): The run files for the six search engines (three general web search engines and three child-oriented search engines).
-- [data/en/topics.xml](data/en/topics.xml): The topics, including the query, category, description, and narrative.
+- [data/en/topics.xml](data/en/topics.xml): The topics, each including a query, a category, a description, and a narrative.
 - [data/en/qrels-harm.txt](data/en/qrels-harm.txt): The qrel file containing the harm annotations.
 - [data/en/qrels-relevance.txt](data/en/qrels-relevance.txt): The qrel file containing the relevance annotations.